omerenn/ImageBasedTFTBot/README.md

   1. installation of python and required libraries,
   2. language and resolution detection,

 will be added.
-Priorities for future versions for ease of use.
+These are priorities for future versions for ease of use.
 After these features GUI will be added too.

 ## 📃 License
 All code under [GNU GPLv3](LICENSE)